-5 Takeaways From The First Democratic Debate
+5 Takeaways From The 1st Democratic Debate

 Of all the candidates, the Massachusetts senator came in as the biggest star and, because of that, probably had the most pressure on her.
 But she was consistent, sticking to policy and her vision for the United States.

 The impression she made with her answer to the first question set the tone.
-She was asked a fastball down the middle about whether her succession of big policy proposals would be too much change for the country, and she went to her bread-and-butter response — that a "thinner and thinner slice" of the country is getting ahead and that needs to change.
+She was asked a fastball down the middle about whether her succession of big policy proposals would be too much change for the country, and she went to her bread-and-butter response: that a "thinner and thinner slice" of the country is getting ahead and that this needs to change.
 That's a home run for what she's trying to do with her candidacy.

 We will see, though, if going out on the plank to say that she supports eliminating private health insurance comes back to haunt her if she gets the nomination.
 It was remarkable that she and New York Mayor Bill de Blasio were the only ones to raise their hands to say they did.